TerraDharitri/js_team_repos/repos_docs/to_be_verified/level3/drt-exchange-discover-express-client/drt-exchange-discover-express-client_0c9c6fb
/README.md

-A demo Express app for projects participating in xExchange Discover program.
+A demo Express app for projects participating in DharitriX Discover program.

 ## Disclaimer